dabeaz/lifty/README.md

 systems, formal verification, software engineering, and more.

 What you'll find here is a simulator of elevator hardware with none of the brains of an elevator.
-Thus, think of it as a kind of empty canvas for exploring various kinds of programming projects involving elevators (see the "Ideas" section at the end for possible projects).
+Thus, think of it as an empty canvas for exploring various kinds of programming projects involving elevators (see the "Ideas" section at the end for possible projects).

-The simulator models a single elevator car in a five-floor building.
-It's nothing fancy--the image below gives you an overall idea of the setup.
+The simulator models an elevator system consisting of a single car in a five-floor building.
+It's nothing fancy--the image below gives you a visual reference for the setup.

 ![](images/elevator.jpg)

-Basically, the hardware has the following features:
+The hardware has the following features:

 * A single elevator car.
 * A motor that makes the car go up and down.